Computer and Cyber Crimes in Florida

-In the United States, the most commonly prosecuted cybercrimes and cyber-enabled crimes, include money laundering, identity theft, business email compromise, ransomware, and network intrusion.
+The most commonly prosecuted cybercrimes and cyber-enabled crimes in the United States include money laundering, identity theft, business email compromise, ransomware, and network intrusion.
 Many of these cases involve the seizure of U.S. Currency, cryptocurrency, or other valuable property for forfeiture.

-The most serious transnational cybercrimes are investigated by Special Agents with federal agencies including Homeland Security Investigations (HSI).
+Special Agents with federal agencies, including Homeland Security Investigations (HSI), investigate the most serious transnational cybercrimes.
 Federal agents also work with state and local law enforcement officers.
 Those investigations often target criminal organizations that exploit the global infrastructure moving international finance, travel, and trade.

-For the most commonly prosecuted computer crimes, the Florida legislature created statutes to specifically prohibit the crime being committed on a computer.
-Florida Statutes, Title XLVI, Chapter 815, known as the “Florida Computer Crimes Act” contains recently created computer-related crimes.
+For the most commonly prosecuted computer crimes, the Florida legislature created statutes to specifically prohibit the crime committed on a computer.
+Florida Statutes, Title XLVI, Chapter 815, known as the “Florida Computer Crimes Act,” contains recently created computer-related crimes.

 Attorney for Computer Crimes / Hacking in Tampa, FL

-In Florida, computer-related crime is a growing problem in government as well as in the private sector.
-The damages in these cases can be very high because the losses for each incident of a computer crime tend to be far greater than the losses associated with other types of white-collar crimes.
+In Florida, computer-related crime is a growing problem in government and the private sector.
+The damages in these cases can be very high because the losses for each computer crime incident tend to be far greater than the losses associated with other types of white-collar crimes.

-Opportunities for computer-related crimes arise through hacking, the introduction of fraudulent records into a computer system, the unauthorized use of computer facilities, the alteration or destruction of computerized information or files, and the stealing of financial instruments, data, and other assets.
+Opportunities for computer-related crimes arise through hacking, introducing fraudulent records into a computer system, unauthorized use of computer facilities, alteration or destruction of computerized information or files, and stealing financial instruments, data, and other assets.

-If you are under investigation for a computer crime prosecuted under the Florida Computer Crimes Act, then contact an experienced criminal defense attorney in Tampa, FL, at the Sammis Law Firm.
+If you are being investigated for a computer crime prosecuted under the Florida Computer Crimes Act, contact an experienced criminal defense attorney at the Sammis Law Firm in Tampa, FL.

 Call (813) 250-0500 today.